arnobt78/Menu-Filter--React-Fundamental-Project-5/README.md

 <img width="1140" alt="Screenshot 2025-02-09 at 03 17 01" src="https://github.com/user-attachments/assets/126a96d9-734a-4418-9757-f6eb34d7f879" />

-## Menu Filter Project - React Fundamental Project 5
+## Menu Filter - React Fundamental Project 5

 This project is a simple React application that displays a menu with various items.
 Users can filter the menu items by categories such as breakfast, lunch, and shakes.